Crowds21/sheffield_acs/pages/Socket.io.md

 	- Socket.io的组成
 		- a client-side library that runs in the browser
 		- a server-side library
-		- Both components have a nearly identical AP
+		- Both components have a nearly identical API
+		- It is possible to send any data
 	-